arturmatlega/instalguru-blog-en/_posts/2020-12-02-a-modern-curbless-shower-design-is-it-worth-the-effort.md

 ## How much does a curbless shower cost?

-The cost of a curbless shower installation depends on its characteristics, constructions and many other factors.
+The cost of a curbless shower installation depends on its characteristics, construction and many other factors.
 The price of linear drainage, shower stall or door, shower panel and the installation also contribute to the full cost.

 {:.distinction.distinction-info.distinction-negative}

 The price of the equipment also depends on the manufacturer and the material it has been made of.
-The installation costs are adjusted individually by the specialist and it might depend on the region you live in.
+The installation costs are adjusted individually by the specialist you hire and it might depend on the region you live in.

 ### A curbless shower - cheaper than standard bathroom equipment?

 Curbless shower stalls are offered by many manufacturers.
-But the lack of the base doesn't neccessarily mean that the cost of the shower zone at home is lower in this case.
+But the lack of the base doesn't necessarily mean that the cost of the shower zone at home is lower.
 There is an option one can choose when buying a shower - full shower stalls with tempered glass walls.
-They aretypically covered with an "easy clean" layer, which makes cleaning quicker and prevents lime scale accumulation.
+They are typically covered with an "easy clean" layer, which makes cleaning quicker and prevents lime scale accumulation.

 {:.distinction.distinction-quotation.distinction-positive}